Pages

 KNOW BHARAT RATAN RECIPIENT EX PRESIDENT PRANAB MUKHERJEE

-Pranab Kumar Mukherjee (Bengali: প্রণব মুখোপাধ্যায়; Bengali pronunciation: [prɔnɔb kuːmaːr mukʰardʒi̯] (About this soundlisten); 11 December 1935 – 31 August 2020)[3][4][5][6][7][8] was an Indian politician who served as the 13th President of India from 2012 until 2017.
+Pranab Kumar Mukherjee (Bengali: প্রণব মুখোপাধ্যায়; Bengali pronunciation: [prɔnɔb kuːmaːr mukʰardʒi̯] (listen); 11 December 1935 – 31 August 2020)[3][4][5][6][7][8] was an Indian politician who served as the 13th President of India from 2012 until 2017.
 In a political career spanning five decades, Mukherjee was a senior leader in the Indian National Congress and occupied several ministerial portfolios in the Government of India.[9]
 Prior to his election as President, Mukherjee was Union Finance Minister from 2009 to 2012.
 He was awarded India's highest civilian honour, the Bharat Ratna in 2019 by the President of India, Ram Nath Kovind.

 Mukherjee got his break in politics in 1969 when the then Prime Minister Indira Gandhi helped him get elected to the Rajya Sabha, the upper house of Parliament of India, on a Congress ticket.
 Following a meteoric rise, he became one of Gandhi's most trusted lieutenants and a minister in her cabinet in 1973.
 Mukherjee's service in a number of ministerial capacities culminated in his first stint as Finance Minister of India in 1982–84.
 He was also the Leader of the House in the Rajya Sabha from 1980 to 1985.